-Among the unmissable dishes, in addition to the great fresh seafood appetizer, we have the linguine monkfish and “friggitelli”, as well as the cuttlefish ink ravioli with mussels and potatoes, or the stuffed squid.
-All this is accompanied by an extensive wine list, which includes regional and national proposals selected for their quality and for the ability to enhance each flavor in a unique way.
+Among the unmissable dishes, besides the great fresh seafood appetizer, we have the linguine monkfish and “friggitelli”, as well as the cuttlefish ink ravioli with mussels and potatoes or the stuffed squid.
+All this is accompanied by an extensive wine list, which includes regional and national proposals selected for their quality and for the ability to enhance each flavor uniquely.

-The customer care, the knowledge of the raw materials, all very fresh, the enhancement of the Campania tradition, and Capri in particular, the seasonality of the products, the vast offer, and an excellent relationship between quality and price are the strengths of the restaurant.
+The restaurant’s strengths are customer care, the knowledge of the raw materials, all very fresh, the enhancement of the Campania tradition, and Capri in particular, the seasonality of the products, the vast offer, and an excellent relationship between quality and price.

 Think your friends would be interested?
 Share “Best Restaurants in Capri”!